Known for their puffy blooms, get lost in the clouds with our gorgeous variety of smoke trees.

 Young Lady Pink Smoke Tree

-There are two kinds of plant commonly known as smoketrees but, among gardeners, the name’s usually applied to two species in the genus Cotinus.
+There are two kinds of plants commonly known as smoketrees, but among gardeners, the name’s usually applied to two species in the genus Cotinus.
 Found throughout the warmer parts of the northern hemisphere, including across the southeastern United States, the American and Eurasian smoketrees are both so popular that there are now dozens of cultivated varieties to choose from.
-Most of them are shrubs or small trees, usually up to about fifteen feet high – although some can reach up to 30 feet – and they’re best known for the delicate flowers that between June and September make them look as if they’re shrouded in pinkish smoke.
+Most of them are shrubs or small trees, usually growing up to about fifteen feet high – although some can reach up to 30 feet – and they’re best known for the delicate flowers that between June and September make them look as if they’re shrouded in pinkish smoke.
 This effect, combined with their attractive foliage and spectacular fall colors, have made them a firm favorite especially for naturalized gardens.

 A smoketree isn’t large but it will normally live for decades, so you should view it as a long-term addition to your garden.
 That means before buying one you should spend some time to choose the best variety for your needs, pick the ideal spot for it and make sure you know everything necessary to get the best results.
 Here’s a guide to the essentials you need to know.